Easy Day Trips from Paris

 Best Day Tours from Paris to the Loire Castles

-The D-day landing beaches, in the region of Normandy, is one of the most memorable day trips from Paris.
-Indeed, this was the definitive battle that led to the victory of the Allies in WWII.
+In the region of Normandy, the D-day landing beaches is one of the most memorable day trips from Paris.
+Indeed, this was the definitive battle that led to the victory of the Allies in WW2.

-How to Visit the Normandy Landing Beaches On your Own
+Self-Guided Day Trip to the Normandy Landing Beaches

 Best Day Tours from Paris to the D-Day Landing Beaches

-If you are looking for wine day trips from Paris and a little bit of French countryside, the Champagne region is a very beautiful area to explore.
+If you are looking for wine day trips from Paris, the Champagne region is a lovely area to explore.

-Visit Épernay, the capital of the champagne wine and the cute small town of Hautvilliers.
-It was in Hautvilliers Abbey where the monk Dom Perignon developed the method of champagnisation of wine.
-Add Reims to the program for some city sightseeing.
+Visit Épernay, the capital of the champagne wine, and the cute small town of Hautvillers nearby.
+In Hautvilliers Abbey, the monk Dom Perignon developed the method of champagnisation of wine, and you can visit his tomb.

-TIP: If you are planning to bring a few bottles home make sure you pack your wine properly so it arrives safely home!
+TIP: If you plan to bring a few bottles home, make sure you pack your wine properly, so it arrives safely home!

 Best Day Tours from Paris to Champagne Wine Region